If your business isn’t accessible online, it can’t compete with those who are.

-Estimated cost: Online ordering may not integrate with your loyalty program or any specials you’re running, so the order total your customer sees may not be the total amount they owe at time of pick up or delivery.
+Estimated cost: Online ordering may not integrate with your loyalty program or any deals you’re running, so the order total your customer sees may not be the total amount they owe at time of pick up or delivery.

 Be sure to communicate the difference between the estimated total and the final total with your customers.
 One easy option to do so is via text/SMS.

 Text updates: Most third-party ecommerce platforms, like Dutchie, offer an option to text your customers updates about their orders.
 This is particularly important for pick-up orders because it’s an easy way to notify your customers when their order is ready.